shawngraham/cdh2020/content/en/docs/4-assessment.md

 You will collect all of your work together and keep track of it in an account you will create on Github.com.

-For each 'part' of this course, you will create a 'repository'.
+On Github, you will create a repository; the example repository I created for you has four subfolders, one for each part of the course.
+I would suggest you use that example repository, or create four separate repositories.
 Into this repository you will deposit all of the digital ephemera you create, uploading it by the due date.
 You will then submit the link to your repository using the form at the bottom of the relevant page on this website.
 You may submit work at any time before the due date.

 {{< notice success "Important" >}}
-Each repository will also include at least two text files: `log.md` and `reflection.md`.
-These are just text files that use the .md file extension to signal that you will use 'markdown' to indicate things like bold text, bullet points, headers, links, images.
+For each part of the course you will also include at least two text files: `log.md` and `reflection.md`.
+These are just text files that use the .md file extension to signal that you will use 'markdown' to indicate things like bold text, bullet points, headers, links, images. **These are the most important files as they are what get assessed**.
 {{< /notice >}}

 The log file is like a lab notebook - it should contain your notes-to-self that would enable you to _redo_ any of the activities at some time in the future, or to resume where you left off.